SAMMISolutions/docs/doc_posts/_commands-number/swap-red-blue.md

   - commands/170
 ---

-Swaps red and blue value for a color in HEX/DEC format and returns its DEC value.
+Swaps red and blue value for a color in DEC format and returns its DEC value.
 Useful for converting HTML colors to SAMMI or OBS colors.\
-Both SAMMI and OBS uses BGR colors instead of RGB colors.
+SAMMI uses BGR colors while OBS uses ABGR colors, instead of RGB colors.

 | Box Name | Type | Description |
 |-------|--------|--------
 | Variable Name | String | Name of the variable containing the color value to swap red and blue. |
 {:class='table table-primary' }

+{% include example_public.html src="https://imgur.com/a/ANCuhT3" size="100" title="Converting a hex string to an OBS Color" pastebin="5vSMfiKr" %}